Sierra Leone Renewable Energy Association (REASL)

 Led by President Kofie Macauley, who officially began tenure in 2019, REASL are dedicated in their pursuit and continue to adopt an active role in promoting the interest of their members within the RE sphere to major stakeholders, primarily the government and public sector.
 Advocacy, lobbying and marketing are instrumental in this goal, particularly concerning the dissemination of vital information on global and local issues, policies regarding new technologies and business models within the sector.

-INTERVIEW: RENEWABLE ENERGY ASSOCATION OF SIERRA LEONE (REASL)
+Q&A WITH KOFIE MACAULEY, PRESIDENT RENEWABLE ENERGY ASSOCATION OF SIERRA LEONE

 Can you talk us through the origin of the Renewable Energy Association of Sierra Leone (REASL); how it came about, and its initial vision?